Rock candy: Mishri

-Gujarat, North coastal of Andhra Pradesh and many other states and parts of India.

-The Ghantewala Halwai of Delhi, who started his career by selling Misari mawa in 1790 is famous for Misari mawa and sells 40 varieties of sweets made from Misari.
+The Ghantewala Halwai, a sweet shop in Delhi, which began by selling mishri mawa in 1790, is famous for mishri mawa and sells 40 varieties of sweets made from mishri.

 Beverages

 Rock and rye is a term used both for alcoholic liqueurs and cocktails using rye whiskey and rock candy, as well as for non-alcoholic beverages made in imitation thereof, such as the "Rock & Rye" flavor of soda pop made by Faygo.